Oxygen#

-Neurons burns glucose with oxygen to obtain energy.
+As mentioned above in the section on energy, each neuron burns glucose with oxygen to obtain energy.
 How goes oxygen get from the air outside our body to the cells within our brain?
 Oxygen enters the bloodstream through our lungs.
 The oxygen attaches itself to special proteins in the blood.
 The blood then transports oxygen to the brain via blood vessels, and these vessels break down into smaller and smaller pathways until they become capillaries.
 Capillaries weave throughout the brain and flow close to each neuron.
 When needed, oxygen detaches itself from the blood and flows into the neuron.

 While your brain is only around three percent of your body mass, it can consume more than twenty percent of your body’s oxygen intake.
 Its consumption increases during mental activities such as learning.
 Let’s look at ways to ensure your oxygen use is ideal for learning.
 This involves good blood efficiency, good lung efficiency, good pulse rate and strength, and good breathing.

-Good blood efficiency
+Good blood efficiency#

 Blood efficiency is how well your blood takes up, transports and releases oxygen.
 The key nutrient that helps your blood transport oxygen is iron.
 Be sure to get enough iron in your diet.
 Good sources include wholegrain cereals and breads, green leafy vegetables, and meat (especially red meat).
 Vitamin C also helps absorption of iron.